hivemq/hivemq-mqtt-client/README.md

 The documentation uses [Jekyll](https://jekyllrb.com/) as a static site generator.

+It requires a modern and updated install of Ruby.

 ## Setup

 1. (Skip on MacOS as already installed ) Install Ruby development environment: https://jekyllrb.com/docs/installation/